 Where to Find RTP Information

-- In the game's paytable or information screen (click the 'i' or '?' icon)
+- In the game's paytable or information screen (tap the 'i' or '?' icon inside the game)

-- In the casino's responsible gambling or game fairness section
+- In the operator's game fairness or responsible gambling section

-- Via independent certification from eCOGRA, iTech Labs, or GLI
+- Via independent testing certificates from eCOGRA, iTech Labs, BMM Testlabs or GLI

 Conclusion

-Choosing high-RTP slots is one of the simplest, most effective strategies for extending your bankroll.
-While volatility means no RTP guarantees short-term results, consistently choosing 97%+ RTP games over 94% games produces measurably better long-term outcomes.
-Start with our top 10 list above and always check the information screen before spinning.
+Choosing high-RTP slots is one of the simplest, most effective habits for extending your bankroll.
+While volatility means no RTP guarantees short-term results, consistently choosing 96%+ RTP games over 92–94% versions produces measurably better long-term outcomes.
+Check the info screen at your operator before spinning, because the same title can run at different RTP levels at different sites.